nte23/nte23/README.md

 ## 🔧 Current Projects
-- **Better VU 1 Dials** → mainly vibe coding a small app to connect VU 1 Dials to Home Assistant and more
+- **Better VU 1 Dials** → a small web app to connect VU 1 Dials to Home Assistant and more

-Warning: mostly vibe coded with claude, I'm learning coding as I go, please dont trust "my" code and verify everything yourself :)